Fraud Prevention Center

 - Credit Bureaus: Experian, Equifax and TransUnion

-- Close the accounts that you know or believe have been tampered with or opened fraudulently.
+- Close or freeze the accounts that you know or believe have been tampered with or opened fraudulently.

 - File a police report.
 Get a copy of the report to submit to your creditors and others that may require proof of the crime.